-I use a 10 oz. can of ground espresso like Bustelo or Pilon which is super affordable and already ground.
+I use a 15 oz can of Cafe du Monde Coffee or a 10 oz. can of ground espresso like Bustelo or Pilon, all of which are super affordable and already ground.
 This container is the best contraption for cold brewing but if you have just an old school plastic pitcher that will work too.
 Then just pour the Vietnamese Iced Coffee over ice or run through your favorite blender for a frosty treat.
 Top with a cinnamon sugar grinder or Mexican Chocolate Sugar.

 MAKE IT A COFFEE MARTINI!